 We will cover it from all the sides, so that the stuffing doesn’t come out while frying.
 Now, add in the bread rolls directly into the hot oil and fry it till they become golden brown or crispy from outside.

-These Baked Paneer Bread Rolls tastes delicious with ketchup or mint coriander chutney and a hot cup of adrak wali chai or filter coffee.
+These Baked Paneer Bread Rolls tastes delicious with ketchup or Green Chutney and a hot cup of adrak wali chai or South Indian Filter Coffee.
 Incase, you have extra paneer potato filling, use it to make stuffed paratha or sandwich for breakfast.